albertz/commandergenius/readme.txt

 I/DEBUG   (   51):          #04  pc 00028b6e  /data/data/de.schwardtnet.alienblaster/lib/libsdl.so
 I/DEBUG   (   51):          #05  pc 0002d080  /data/data/de.schwardtnet.alienblaster/lib/libsdl.so

-2. Go to project/bin/ndk/local/armeabi dir, find there the library mentioned in stacktrace (libsdl.so in our example), copy the address of the first line of stacktrace (0002ca00), and execute command
+2. Go to project/bin/ndk/local/armeabi or armeabi-v7a dir, find there the library mentioned in stacktrace (libsdl.so in our example), copy the address of the first line of stacktrace (0002ca00), and execute command

-<your NDK path>/toolchains/arm-linux-androideabi-4.4.3/prebuilt/linux-x86/bin/arm-linux-androideabi-gdb libsdl.so -ex "list *0x0002ca00" -ex "list *0x00028b6e" -ex "list *0x0002d080"
+<your NDK path>/toolchains/arm-linux-androideabi-4.6/prebuilt/linux-x86_64/bin/arm-linux-androideabi-gdb libsdl.so -ex "list *0x0002ca00" -ex "list *0x00028b6e" -ex "list *0x0002d080"

 It will output the exact line in your source where the application crashed, and some stack trace if available.
+You may also try to use ndk-stack script to do that for you.

 If your application does not work for unknown reasons, there may be the case when it exports some symbol that clash with exports from system libraries - run checkExports.sh to check this.